kshalm/bellanalysishelper/README.txt

-## Bell Helpers
+## Analysis Helpers

-Helper functions for the Bell test
+Connect to timetaggers and process timetag data.